-4 Evaluation of Restoration Alternatives
+4 Evaluation of Restoration Alternatives and Selection

-In this section, the Trustees evaluate the restoration alternatives using the evaluation criteria described in Section 3.3.
+In this section, the Trustees evaluated the restoration alternatives using the evaluation criteria described in Section 3.3.
 Each of the eleven restoration alternatives identified by the Trustees (Section 3.5) is described in more detail in the following section.
 Figures 4.1 - 4.3 illustrate the locations of each of the proposed alternatives.
 Tables 4.1 through 4.12 provide a synopsis of how eligibility and evaluation criteria were met for each proposed alternative.
-Table 4.13 identifies the Trustees' preferred alternative restoration projects that will accomplish the goal of restoring, rehabilitating, replacing and/or acquiring the equivalent of those natural resources, and the services those resources provide.
+Table 4.13 identifies the Trustees' selected alternatives that will accomplish the goal of restoring, rehabilitating, replacing and/or acquiring the equivalent of those natural resources, and the services those resources provide.
+In compliance with the CERCLA NRDA regulations and NEPA, the selection of the restoration alternatives was finalized after public review and comment (October 17-December 4, 2019).

-Details submitted to the Trustees regarding the preferred alternatives, including proposals and other information about the proposed restoration projects, are provided in the Administrative Record:
+Details submitted to the Trustees regarding the selected alternatives, including proposals and other information about the proposed restoration projects, are provided in the Administrative Record: